gavin96m/CSC8208/doc/structure.md

 > Battery status

 # Basic process
-> Class heart controller encapsulates 10 mode calls
+> Class self controller encapsulates 10 mode calls
 >
 > User input / preset other necessary parameters
 1. startup entry is class environment
 2. class IO is responsible for receiving data and forwarding it
-3. class heart controller receives the data and invokes the methods of the specified mode
+3. class self controller receives the data and invokes the methods of the specified mode
 4. the method in class spacemaker is activated and returns data such as stimulation time/voltage by calculation, while choosing whether to activate class accelerometer or not, depending on the situation
 5.
 - If activated, the specified parameters are passed to lead for processing, depending on the situation.